 Electric cars, especially those with sophisticated biometric security technology, are certainly harder to steal.
 But they are still vulnerable, and in ways that might surprise you.
 You couldn’t pop the lock and hotwire a Tesla - you’d do well to pull it off on any modern car - but owners of newer, premium vehicles are still at risk.

-But that means every Tesla can be connected to potentially exploitable networks, including 4G, 5G, bluetooth and WiFi.
+But that means every Tesla can be connected to potentially exploitable networks, including 4G, 5G, Bluetooth and WiFi.

 There’s another pretty obvious human-level security flaw when you consider electric cars; charging stations.
-If we accept that thieves will simply target owners to gain access to their cars, then it naturally follows that charging stations would be the best place to steal the vehicle.
+If we accept that thieves will target owners to gain access to their cars, then it naturally follows that charging stations would be the best place to steal the vehicle.

 Why?
 For a start, it’s significantly more likely that the owner will be present at a charging station than if a car was targeted at the home address.
 Secondly, charging stations tend to be unmanned.
 Car thefts from petrol stations aren’t unheard of, but the natural deterrent of other customers, staff and proximity to relatively busy roads would certainly make it an unwise choice compared to targeting the car elsewhere.

-Another step towards enhancing the security of an electric car is to take a few simple personal security steps, bearing in mind many would-be thieves would simply target the owner to get access to the car.
+Another step towards enhancing the security of an electric car is to take a few simple personal security steps, bearing in mind many would-be thieves would target the owner to get access to the car.

 Consider where you park.
 Avoid remote areas and badly lit spots.

-Have a back-up security system you can rely on if your car is hacked or stolen by force.
+Have a backup security system you can rely on if your car is hacked or stolen by force.